OWASP/www-project-appsec-discovery/tab_examples.md

 ---
-title: Parse examples
+title: Examples
 layout:  null
 tab: true
 order: 1
-tags: parsers
+tags: example-tag
 ---

-# Parse examples
+# Examples

 Some examples of code input and tool output for common contract types like Swagger, Protobuf and Graphql.